OpenEvalProject/evals/manuscripts/elife-96540/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/96540/elife-96540-fig6-v1.jpg)

-**Figure 6.:** CYP18A1 in Metopolophium dirhodum.(A) Schematic diagram for normal condition.
+**Figure 6.:** (A) Schematic diagram for normal condition.
 (B) The expression level of miR-3036-5p under normal condition treated with miR-3036-5p agomir or antagomir after 48 h.
 (C, D) The expression level of CYP18A1 under normal condition treated with miR-3036-5p agomir or antagomir after 48 h by RT-qPCR (C) and western blot (D).
 (E) The 20E titers under normal condition treated with miR-3036-5p agomir or antagomir after 48 h.
 (F) The proportion of winged offspring under normal condition treated with miR-3036-5p agomir or antagomir after 48 h.
 (G) Schematic diagram for crowding condition.
 (H) The expression level of miR-3036-5p under crowding condition treated with miR-3036-5p agomir or antagomir after 48 h.
 (I, J) The expression level of CYP18A1 under crowding condition treated with miR-3036-5p agomir or antagomir after 48 h by RT-qPCR (I) and western blot (J).
 (K) The 20E titers under crowding condition treated with miR-3036-5p agomir or antagomir after 48 h.
 (L) The proportion of winged offspring under crowding condition treated with miR-3036-5p agomir or antagomir after 48 h.
-Asterisks indicate significant differences between the treatment and the corresponding control (Student’s t-test, *0.01<p<0.05, **p<0.01).Figure 6—source data 1.Figure 6D (CYP18A1).Figure 6—source data 2.Figure 6D (CYP18A1).Figure 6—source data 3.Figure 6D (β-actin).Figure 6—source data 4.Figure 6D (β-actin).Figure 6—source data 5.Figure 6J (CYP18A1).Figure 6—source data 6.Figure 6J (CYP18A1).Figure 6—source data 7.Figure 6J (β-actin).Figure 6—source data 8.Figure 6J (β-actin).
+Asterisks indicate significant differences between the treatment and the corresponding control (Student’s t-test, *0.01<p<0.05, **p<0.01).

 Under crowding condition (Figure 6G), miR-3036-5p agomir and antagomir treatments (Figure 6H) had minimal effects on CYP18A1 expression (Figure 6I and J) and could not bring about further changes in the 20E titer (Figure 6K) and proportion of winged offspring (Figure 6L).
 Given the high A-to-I RNA-editing level on CYP18A1 after crowding treatment, the binding between CYP18A1 and miR-3036-5p might be destroyed.
 As a consequence, the inhibition or overexpression of miR-3036-5p could not effectively regulate the CYP18A1 expression and wing dimorphism of offspring.